l00sy4/Tiburon/README.md

 <br>
 </h1>

+<h2> Tiburon </h2>

 Tiburon is a process hollower that currently supports ghostly hollowing.

 ### Features

 - Tiburon creates two pipes which serve as the std I/O pipes for the child process.
-As two threads
+As two threads are responsible for redirecting user I/O to said pipes, it is possible to interact with the hollowed process in a seamless manner.